On Khovanov-Seidel quiver algebras and bordered Floer homology

 To understand this, recall that morphisms in $\mathcal{F}(\pi_\Sigma)$ are computed by perturbing the arcs to the same positions used in the Heegaard diagram $AZ$.
 Hence, the generators of $\mathrm{Hom}(Q_i^\Sigma,Q_j^\Sigma)$ are precisely the intersection points between $\beta_i$ and $\alpha_j$, i.e.\ the generators of the 1-moving strand type AA bimodule.
 Moreover, the structure maps $m_{(k|1|\ell)}$ count:

-\begin{itemize} \item in the case of the type AA bordered Floer bimodule $\widehat{CFAA}(AZ)$, holomorphic strips in $\Sigma$ connecting two generators of the Heegaard-Floer complex, and with $k$ (resp.\ $\ell$) additional strip-like ends corresponding to chords between $\beta$ (resp.\ $\alpha$) arcs; \item in the case of $\cM^{\Sigma}_{\mathrm{id}}$ (bimodule over the Fukaya category), rigid holomorphic polygons bounded by $k+1$ successively perturbed copies of the $\beta$-arcs and $\ell+1$ successively perturbed copies of the $\alpha$-arcs. \end{itemize}
+\begin{itemize} \item in the case of the type AA bordered Floer bimodule $\widehat{CFAA}(AZ)$, holomorphic strips in $\Sigma$ connecting two generators of the Heegaard-Floer complex, and with $k$ (resp.\ $\ell$) additional strip-like ends corresponding to chords between $\beta$ (resp.\ $\alpha$) arcs; \item in the case of $\cM^{\Sigma}_{\mathrm{id}}$ (bimodule over the Fukaya category), rigid holomorphic polygons bounded by $k+1$ successively perturbed copies of the $\beta$-arcs and $\ell+1$ successively perturbed copies of the $\alpha$-arcs (in the setting of \cite{GT10014323}; with other definitions of $\mathcal{F}(\pi_\Sigma)$ the interpretation is slightly different). \end{itemize}

 However, there is a natural correspondence between these two types of objects; see Proposition 6.5 of \cite{GT10014323} and its proof for details.

 In the case of an arbitrary braid $\sigma$, denote by $\hat\sigma(AZ)$ the bordered Heegaard diagram obtained from $AZ$ by having $\hat\sigma$ act on the $\alpha$-arcs (leaving the $\beta$-arcs unchanged).
 From the perspective of Heegaard-Floer theory, the bordered 3-manifold represented by $\hat\sigma(AZ)$ differs from that corresponding to $AZ$ by a reparametrization of its $\alpha$-boundary via the action of $\hat\sigma$, or equivalently, by attaching the mapping cylinder of $\hat\sigma$.
 Thus Hence $\cM^{HF}_\sigma$ is quasi-isomorphic to the 1-moving strands part of $\widehat{CFAA}(\hat\sigma(AZ))$.
 On the other hand, by the same argument as above this latter bimodule is quasi-isomorphic to $\cM^\Sigma_\sigma=\bigoplus_{i,j} \mathrm{Hom}_{\mathcal{F}(\pi_\Sigma)}(Q_i^\Sigma,\hat\sigma(Q_j^ \Sigma))$. \endproof